billbillbilly/urbanworm/docs/index.md

 - download building footprints from OSM and global building released by Bing map
 - search and clip aerial and street view images (via APIs) based on urban units such as parcel and building footprint data
 - automatically calibrate the oritation of panorama street view and the extent of aerial image
+- stream chat with LLMs to analyze results

 ## Acknowledgements
 The package is heavily built on Ollama client and Ollama-python.
 Credit goes to the developers of these projects.